Do-it-Yourself: Selecting an Inverter

 Permanent-mount inverters (400 watts or more) are hardwired directly to the battery bank.
 Inverters in this range usually have receptacles for appliances to plug into, but do not integrate with your boat’s existing AC wiring.
 Some allow you to easily wire more receptacles to place in remote locations.
 Top-of-the-line models include built-in transfer switches enabling full integration with existing AC wiring.

 Pure Sine Wave Freedom 2012SW inverter/charger value pack is a West Marine exclusive.
 It comes with the inverter/charger, a 75' network cable and the remote control.

 Inverter/chargers have outputs that rival small generators (2,000 to 4,000 watts) and include a powerful battery charger and associated battery monitors and remote controls.
 Inverter/chargers almost always include an automatic transfer switch, so that when your inverter/charger detects another source of AC power (because you plugged into shore power or started your genset) the inverter/charger shifts gears from inverting to charging batteries.
 If the outside source of AC goes away, it automatically switches back from battery charger to inverter.

-Inverter/chargers should be professionally installed because they draw a lot of amps, with the potential for dangerous shorts and electrical fires if they’re wired inadequately.
-They become an integral part of your boat’s electrical system and can rapidly replenish battery banks in the 400-800Ah range.
+Inverter/chargers should be professionally installed because they draw a lot of amps, with the potential for dangerous shorts and electrical fires if they are wired inadequately.
+They become an integral part of your boat’s electrical system and can rapidly replenish battery banks in the 400 to 800Ah range.
 We find that many trawler owners are drifting away from a large diesel generator, and are instead installing a large inverter/charger for their AC loads complemented by propane ranges and DC refrigeration systems.